sillylogger/jakartahash.com/.project/active-development.md

 # Active Development – Hash House Harriers Jakarta

 ## Current Focus
-- Finalize MVP Jekyll scaffold
+- ✅ Change the index.md and kennels.md content to be markdown instead of html, but allowing raw html.
-- Implement Instagram Graph API integration on home page
+- Improve the asthetics of the site, potentially leveraging the assets/cartoon-finished.png

 ## Next Steps
-- [ ] Fetch IG posts via token and render in JS
+- [ ] Fetch IG posts via Instagram Graph API and render in JS on home page
 - [ ] Build `_data/kennels.yml` to drive kennel listing
 - [ ] Add social/meta tags and favicon
 - [ ] Test site on both domains